prempaolo/dwm/README.md

 # DWM

 My personal version of dwm.
-In the `patches` folder there are all the patches that I applied, while in the `script` folder there are some useful scripts.
+In the `patches` folder there are all the patches that I applied, while in the `scripts` folder there are some useful scripts.

 ## Patches